GalacticFog/gestalt-k8s-install/README.md

 ## Prerequisites

 A target Kubernetes cluster:
-* Kubernetes 1.7+ with Helm installed
+* Kubernetes 1.7+
 * PV support on the underlying infrastructure

 A workstation for running the installer:
 * Mac OS or Linux
 * kubectl configured for the target cluster
-* Helm installed (Optional, helm will be downloaded by the installer if not already present)
+* Helm (helm will be downloaded by the installer if not already present on your system)

 ## Installation instructions